This section explains what happens if we uphold a complaint about an organisation.

 We do not have legal powers to enforce our recommendations, but where an organisation is reluctant to implement them, we will try our best to persuade it to do so.

-As part of our work to help the NHS in England, UK government departments and other UK public organisations to learn and improve from complaints, we publish the findings of some of our investigations.
+To help the NHS in England, UK government departments and other UK public organisations learn from complaints and improve their service, we publish the findings of some of our investigations.
 You can find these here: